pataprogramming/tones/curriculum/01-piano-chords.md

 ### What to look at

-Although the music was a children's song, it was enough to make Meg very excited.
-Immediately, Meg went to the Overtone github repository in a browser, https://github.com/overtone/overtone, and looked around the repository.
+The github repository for Overtone, at https://github.com/overtone/overtone, is a great source of examples for how to make music with its library.
-She found many examples there.
-Among those, these two looked helpful to make piano sounds.
+These two are helpful for figuring out how to make piano sounds.

 * https://github.com/overtone/overtone/blob/master/src/overtone/examples/getting_started/pragpub-article.clj
 * https://github.com/overtone/overtone/blob/master/src/overtone/examples/workshops/resonate2013/ex01_phrasestudy.clj